 Matthews becomes part of the northeast Seattle community

-Neighborhood residents of the 1930s told me that Mr. Matthews, as he was always known, used the Northeast Transportation bus service as a social outlet as he would sometimes just ride around and chat with the other riders.
+People who grew up in the neighborhood in the 1930s told me that Mr. Matthews used the Northeast Transportation bus service as a social outlet as he would sometimes just ride around and chat with the other riders.
 Mr. Matthews seemed to be in semi-retirement mode, as he no longer had a downtown office.
 On the census of 1930 he listed himself as a real estate broker, and he did make efforts to plat and sell some of his property near Matthews Beach, extending into the present-day Wedgwood area.

 The Roy Land family at Matthews Beach